 Source: 2022 NEISS Data Highlights, U.S. Consumer Product and Safety Commission

-Digesting these numbers can help dispel dangerous misconceptions.
-For instance, though most parents believe a child’s bedroom is the safest spot in the house, nearly 200,000 children under age five are injured by beds and bedding annually.
-With these illuminating facts, let’s evaluate how safety might best be improved.
+These statistics help dispel common misconceptions about home safety.
+For instance, despite most parents viewing a child's bedroom as the safest room in the house, nearly 200,000 children under age five suffer injuries from beds and bedding each year.
+Understanding these realities helps parents create more effective safety strategies.

 American parents may differ on politics, education, and religion, yet the need to protectively childproof homes garners widespread support.
 We found near unanimous agreement that such safeguarding is essential, with 81 percent declaring such measures “very” or “extremely” important.